Takmachik

-Takmachik is a village in the Leh district of the Indian union territory of Ladakh.
+Takmachik is a village in the Sham district of the Indian union territory of Ladakh.
 It is located in the Khalsi tehsil, around 14 km from the Khaltsi and 112 km west of the district headquarters Leh.

 Demographics

 According to the 2011 census of India, Takmachik has 70 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 65.36%.